om-kb/cryptonite_taskphase_om/oasisctf.md

 ```
 ##

+(referenced from the official answers provided in the discord server)
+#
 ## Challenge 10
 Given in the description is ciphertext J5AVGSKTPNWDA53LGN4V65BQGBPXGMDGORPXG4BQNMZW4XZTNB6Q====.This is in base32.
 Used Cyberchef to get the flag.
 ```